 The scene leading up to Blanche's rape at the hands of Stanley and the actual implied rape.

-Values Dissonance: Blanche herself, who is seen as an Asshole Victim nowadays for manipulating her sister, constantly living in denial even in the face of the truth, an absolute inability to do anything useful, mooching off both Stanley and Blanche, being an ephebophile and getting kicked out of her position as a teacher for it, telling lies to everyone she comes across (and especially her long line of lovers).
+Values Dissonance: Blanche herself, who is seen as an Asshole Victim nowadays for manipulating her sister, constantly living in denial even in the face of the truth, an absolute inability to do anything useful, mooching off both Stanley and Mitch, being an ephebophile and getting kicked out of her position as a teacher for it, telling lies to everyone she comes across (and especially her long line of lovers).
 There was a case where, during a modern revival of the play, people cheered as Blanche was raped.

 Values Resonance: One of the many layers of the play is Blanche and Stanley are pretty symbolic of an "Old South vs. New South" dynamic.
 Blanche was a faded relic of the bygone Antebellum South (she is, after all, played by Scarlett O'Hara herself,) while Stanley was a modern, industrial, blue-collar immigrant, symbolic of where the South was going.
 An important discussion when the play was written in 1947, since the South was still rebuilding after the war.
 However, that same "Old Guard vs. New Blood" debate is showing up all over again, with the newest generation of Southerners being much more diverse and progressive, and frequently at odds with the more conservative previous generation, believing that clinging to the Good Old Ways just isn't working anymore.